 - The Bugis people (the most numerous of the three major ethnic groups of South Sulawesi, Indonesia) recognize five genders: makkunrai, oroané, bissu, calabai, and calalai.
 More from a university researcher.

-A quick word on gender and sexual fluidity in the historical record:
+A quick word on gender and sexual fluidity in the historical & archaeological record:

-Without question historically verified presence of homosexual and gender fluid individuals exists in the past (and this archaeologist will FIGHT YOU WITH SCIENCE on this matter), however pan, bi, ace, grey, and queer+ are really hard to trace in the distant past and archaeology-only record.
-Without question they were there, but it’s difficult to see given the imposition of researcher bias, physical preservation, nationalist agendas, and so forth.
+Without question there is a historically verified presence of homosexual and gender fluid individuals in the past (and this archaeologist will FIGHT YOU WITH SCIENCE on this matter).
+However, pan, bi, ace, grey, and many queer+ are really difficult to trace accurately in the distant past and archaeology-only record.
+Without question they were present, but it’s difficult to see them given the imposition of researcher bias, physical preservation or organic matter, nationalist agendas, and so forth.
 (I’m looking at you, Egypt.
 “Tomb of Two Brothers” my arse.)